tanguy8001/Monst3R-SLAM/MASt3R-SLAM/README.md

-# MonST3R-SLAM: Real-Time Dynamic SLAM with Optical Flow Filtering
+# MonST3R-SLAM: Real-Time Dynamic SLAM

 A novel SLAM system that integrates MonST3R and MASt3R to achieve robust real-time performance in dynamic environments.
 Our approach leverages the complementary strengths of these foundation models: MonST3R provides dense 3D pointmaps with confidence estimates, while MASt3R contributes rich feature descriptors and correspondence matching capabilities.